ReneTC/laser_video/README.md

 <img src="./10_3_level_cavity/cavity_flash_plot/cavity_flash_plot.gif"/>

 Since state 3 will quickly deexite to a much more stable state 2, over 50% of the atoms can easily be excited.
-The flash now doesn't de-excited the atoms in state 2 because the energy is 5.00 eV.
+The flash now won't relaxes the atoms in state 2 because the energy is 5.00 eV.

 Now since over 50% are excited, photons will have a higher chance of getting amplified by stimulated emission, instead of getting eaten by absorption.